mirandrom/mcgill-nlp.github.io/README.md

 Most of the dependencies (`jekyll`, `ruby`, `gem`, Python `requirements.txt`, etc.) are already installed thanks to automations in `.devcontainer/devcontainer.json`.
 You can simply open the repo in a codespace and start working.

 #### Local
+First, install jekyll.
+See [Jekyll installation](https://jekyllrb.com/docs/installation/) (e.g. [on Ubuntu](https://jekyllrb.com/docs/installation/ubuntu/)).

-You will need to install the python dependencies by running (from inside project directory):
+Then, you will need to install the python dependencies by running (from inside project directory):
 ```
 pip3 install --user -r src/python/requirements.txt
 ```

 You will need to install ruby and gem to use `jekyll` locally.
 This is only if you want to compile and run this site locally.
 If you want to modify a markdown file or a yaml file, you don't need to do that; please refer to the sections above for instructions.
-For the instructions, see [Jekyll installation](https://jekyllrb.com/docs/installation/) (e.g. [on Ubuntu](https://jekyllrb.com/docs/installation/ubuntu/)).

 ### Running the site in development mode